GLOBAL MARKETS-Stocks pause for breath as bond selloff extends | Business

 Stocks took a breather on Tuesday, easing from record highs as political turmoil in Washington and rising coronavirus cases gave pause, though a selloff in U.S. Treasuries extended as investors reckon on a big spending government.

-Drugmakers lifted Japan's Nikkei to a fresh three-decade high after reports of another effective COVID-19 treatment, though the index eased to flat by lunchtime.
-S&P 500 futures were steady in Asia on Monday.
-Strong inflows helped Chinese blue chips 1% higher.
+Drugmakers lifted Japan's Nikkei to a fresh three-decade high after reports of another effective COVID-19 treatment, though the index eased to be 0.16% lower in the afternoon.
+Strong inflows helped Chinese blue chips 1.11% higher.

-Meanwhile, the dollar index has bounced 1.5% from last week's nearly three-year low as investors trim what have become very large short positions.
-"We shift towards being net neutral on the dollar for now, pending how Treasury yields evolve in the coming sessions," said OCBC Bank strategist Terence Wu in a note to clients.
+S&P 500 futures were 0.05% weaker and London's FTSE futures were 0.13% lower in Asia on Tuesday.
+A resurgent U.S. dollar clung to four days of gains against other major currencies, holding the euro and yen close to multi-week lows.

-"Our bias is for the 10-year yield to experience some pull-back ... we will more concerned should the 10y yield breach 1.25-1.30% levels, and be on a clear path towards 1.60%.
-That may be the signal for a more sustained dollar strengthening."
 Elsewhere, investors are expecting guidance on the extent to which executives see a rebound in 2021 earnings and the economy from results and conference calls from JP Morgan, Citi and Wells Fargo on Friday.
+U.S. crude was slightly lower at $52.16 per barrel and Brent was 0.22% lower at $55.54.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)